 This recipe reminds me of that dish, although I’m guessing this version is much easier to prepare since you use wonton wrappers instead of making your own pasta.

-This is one of the recipes I enjoyed from America’s Favorite Food: 200 top-rated recipes from the country’s best magazines.
-If you’d like to win a copy of this wonderful cookbook, make sure you enter my giveaway.
+This is one of the recipes I enjoyed from America’s Favorite Food: 200 top-rated recipes from the country’s best magazines (affiliate link).

 The original recipe uses 9 tablespoons of butter and pancetta.
 I replaced some of the butter with olive oil and used turkey bacon instead of pancetta.
 I also used part-skim ricotta.
 Note that the photos don’t include the bacon.
 I, uh, forgot it.
 Let’s just say I wanted to show the vegetarian version and leave it at that.

-This ravioli makes a great sit-down appetizer or a stunning main course.
+This butternut squash ravioli makes a great sit-down appetizer or a stunning main course.
 Any winter squash will work if you prefer not to use butternut.

 Make it Vegetarian: Skip the turkey bacon.